-Urology is often an underrepresented topic in medical schools curriculum, particularly during pre-clinical years of training.
+Urology is often an under-represented topic in medical school curriculums, particularly during preclinical years of training.
 We developed a half-day curriculum that included a didactic overview and hands-on procedure simulation, which showed significant gains in participants' self-reported understanding of the field of urology, urology as a specialty of choice, and in their own urologic knowledge and skill.
-This curriculum could serve as a model for further development or expansion of workshops or programming such as this to increase knowledge of and exposure to the field of urology, even on a small scale.
+This curriculum could serve as a model for further development or expansion of workshops or programming to increase knowledge of and exposure to the field of urology.